 The excellent facilities we have include an indoor heated swimming pool, large all weather play pitch, an enclosed netball/basketball court, a tennis court, soft play room, physiotherapy rooms and a large hall with a stage and sound and lighting system.
 We also have an environmental area with a pond, a sensory garden, a woodland area and gardening areas.

 There are 750 pupils who attend Colindale, organised into seven year groups, each with three parallel mixed ability classes of not more than 30.
-There are two nursery classes of 39 children, one in the morning and one in the afternoon.
+There are two nursery classes of 39 children, one in the morning and one in the afternoon, as well as a brand new provision for two year olds called Little Rainbows.

 Inclusion and Equality

 We are proud of our school and share and celebrate the diversity of our community.
-Inclusion and equal opportunities are a fundamental part of the ethos of our school.
-We work towards a community in which there is a common vision and sense of belonging by all; a community in which the diversity of people’s backgrounds and circumstances is appreciated and valued; a community in which similar life opportunities are available to all; and a community in which strong and positive relationships exist and continue to be developed in our school and in the wider community.
+As a Rights Respecting school, inclusion and equal opportunities are a fundamental part of our ethos.
+We work towards a community in which there is a common vision and sense of belonging; a community in which the diversity of people’s backgrounds and circumstances is appreciated and valued; a community in which similar life opportunities are available to all; and a community in which strong and positive relationships exist and continue to be developed in our school and in the wider community.

 Our role in promoting equality is crucial in creating opportunities for pupils’ achievement and enabling every child to achieve their potential.